GIScience/hot-tm-critical-numbers/readme.md

 Recommend deployment stack for this application is:
 - Gunicorn (Application runner)
+- Supervisor
 - Nginx Reverse Proxy
+    - If a proxy is nedded

 See official docs for more information: http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/